CDCgov/data-exchange-upload/upload-server/readme.md

 #### Local file system reports directory

-To change the location of the report files
+To change the location of the report files:

 *upload-server/.env*: